JoaoBatista2312/ROS1-Qt6-bridge/README.md

 ## Description

-The `qt6_ros` package provides a seamless integration between the Robot Operating System (ROS) and the Qt framework, enabling the development of robust graphical user interfaces (GUIs) for robotic applications.
+The `qt6_ros` package provides a seamless integration between the ROS and the Qt framework, enabling the development of robust GUIs for robotic applications.
 This package is designed to facilitate real-time data visualization and interaction with ROS nodes.

 ### Features